 Pastor Smith retired from Air Force with the rank of Master Sergeant after 25 years.
 He was awarded the Air Force Meritorious Service Medal, Air Force Commendation Medal, Air Force Achievement Medal, Air Force Good Conduct Medal, National Defense Service Medal, Armed Forces Expeditionary Medal, & Southwest Asia Campaign Medal, just to name a few.

-In September 2012, Bishop Smith became the Establishmentarian of Greater Ekklesia Ministries International, providing spiritual covering and covenant with churches in the United Kingdom and Africa.
+In September 2012, Bishop Smith became the Establishmentarian of Greater Ekklesia Ministries International, providing spiritual covering and covenant with churches in the United Kingdom, Jamaica, and Africa.
+Bishop Smith has been blessed to travel to 28 countries and has lived in 11 different cities.
+Truly the Lord has blessed him to come from a small town in Tennessee and see the world!!!

-He is married to the former Ms. Linda Johnson of Crestview, Florida.
-They have four children: Chiquita (Robinson) Ferdinand, Darneshia Smith, Donovan Smith & Damien Smith, and 5 granddaughters, Iysis, Olivia, Eliana, Shamiaya, & Lilian.
+He has four adult children: Chiquita (Robinson) Ferdinand, Darneshia Smith, Donovan Smith & Damien Smith, and 6 granddaughters, Iysis, Olivia, Eliana, Shamiaya, Lilian & Laliah.